-I’ve found doing a family meeting an hour after dinner over dessert works great for us.
-I was debating what we would have when the kids asked if they could just bring their Halloween candy to the table to share.
+I’ve found doing a family meeting an hour after dinner over dessert works best for us.
+I was debating what sweet treat we would have when the kids asked if they could bring their Halloween candy to the table to share.
 It was a perfect plan.

 I drew up a time management sheet for this upcoming week so the kids could fill in their sports and activities on the weekdays from 3-9 pm.
 Then we could see what time is left to work on school projects and homework, as well as tv-gaming downtime.

 Talk about what’s on the family agenda for the upcoming week.

 With a busy family, it’s a great idea to go over the calendar and make sure everyone is on the same page.
 The kids are going to miss school on Friday, so it was a good way to talk about how they need to talk to their teachers and get all work turned in on Thursday.

 We went over cell phone usage and the breakdown of where everyone is at with data usage.
 We haven’t been close to going over, but it was interesting to see that daughter dear is carrying 60% of our data.

 Focus on the positive by ending the meeting with a thought-provoking question.
 What was the best thing that happened in your past week?
 What’s something your family did for you this week that helped you out?

 A family meeting may seem silly but it is a great way to talk about any topic that needs to be addressed.

 Take advantage of having everyone together in one place and TALK!
 Laugh or cry if you need to.
 Create authenticity and honest relationship between one another.
 We can respect all of our family members if we understand where they are coming from.